thinking024/NWPU/English.md

 My name is Zhu Yiyuan, 21 years old and I come from Hengyang, Hunan Province.
 I am a senior student in Hunan University of Science and Techonology and my major is Sorfware Engineering.

 During my college years, I have been studying hard and getting excellent scores in most subjects.
 So I win school scholarships each year.
-In addition to basic computer courses like Data Structure, I also learned some advanced subjects, such as Data Mining and Big Data, which helps me have a better understanding on leading research.
+In addition to basic computer courses like Data Structure, I also learned some advanced subjects, such as Data Mining and Big Data, which can help me have a better understanding on leading research.
 Besides, I often learn extra expertise from online education websites like MOOC and Coursera.

 I love computer science and programing, and have a strong hands-on ability.
 I always maintain great curiosity and enthusiasm for all kinds of new knowlege.
 I am open-minded and quick in thought.
 Since childhood, I have always been a person who likes to explore the unknown.
 I always like to ask why.
 In the process of raising questions, I often get a deeper understanding than others.